BoPengGit/Question-NonQuestion-Classifier/README.md

 * The model will output a new .csv file that will contain the original .csv file with a new column, 'prediction' with the predicted values for each sentence.

 # Usage
 * To make question/non-question predictions on a test set, run `python predict.py data/test.csv`.
 This will use the default test set.
 This test set can be replaced with your own test set to make new predictions.
+The 'GRU.h5' and 'LSTM.h5' files should be downloaded from their eternal links in the 'utils/pretrained files/' folder and saved to the local drive before running the `predict.py` script.
 * To retrain the full model, run `python train.py data/train_2m.csv "data/word vectors/glove.6B.300d.txt" -es 300`.
 This will train the model using the full 'train_2m.csv' file that contains the 2 million questions and 2 million non-question sentences.
 This will also train the model using the GloVe 300d word embeddings.
 The 'train_2m.csv' file and the 'glove.6B.300d.txt' file will both need to be downloaded for the model to train.
 The provided 'train.csv' in the data folder file is a smaller subset of the original data.
 The pretrained files, 'GRU.h5', 'LSTM.h5', 'tokenizer.pickle', in the pretrained files folder were trained using the 'train_2m.csv' file with the 'glove.6B.300d.txt' word embeddings.

 # Notes